 Fishing and Cooking

-Sei whales have not been extensively hunted since commercial whaling was banned in 1986, though some numbers are still taken for “research.”
+Sei whales have not been extensively hunted since commercial whaling was banned in 1986.
+Japan previously took some sei whales for ‘scientific research’ until 2019, but as of 2025, sei whales are not being hunted for research or commercial purposes.
 Before this, sei whale flesh was considered a delicacy in Norway and was expensive because the fast-swimming whale was hard to catch.

 Population

-The sei whale population is believed to be around 80,000 as of 2021, but this is down drastically from their pre-whaling numbers.
+The sei whale population is believed to be between 50,000 and 80,000 as of 2025, but this is down drastically from their pre-whaling numbers.
 Though females are thought to give birth every other year, biologists believe that some may give birth yearly due to population pressure.

 Sources